ffasnil/ffasnil/README.md

 Data Analyst
 ------------

+I've been learning to improve my current programming languages and exploring additional skills to break the limit of the typical capabilities of a data analyst

 * 🌍  I'm based in Bangkok, Thailand
-* 🧠  I'm learning to improve my current programming languages and exploring additional skills to break the limit of the typical capabilities of a data analyst
+* ⚡  Currently improving my exciting programming skills, creating more projects, and planning to learn Golang

 ### Skills